prairiewest/phpconvertdmstodecimal/README.md

 composer require prairiewest/phpconvertdmstodecimal
 ```

-Finally, in your code, you juste have to call the library directly, or, if your project
+Finally, in your code, you just have to call the library directly, or, if your project
 uses namespaces, you need to include it in your class:

 ```